zenamiari24-meet/Flask-Forms-Lab23/README.md

 1. When you **login**, is the username case sensitive?
 If not, fix these issues so your app could work properly.

 2. Add a dictionary of usernames and passwords, accounts that are allowed to log in to your Facebook app.

-3. Instead of `friend_exists/{{name}}`, make the link to each "friend" in `home.html` (`facebook_friends` list), that when clicked, it should Google the name.
-  - In other words, if you click on `"Loai"`, it should take you to the results google page when searching for "Loai".

-4. If you have extra time, complete yesterday's (or any other) lab(s) if you haven't yet!
+3. If you have extra time, complete yesterday's (or any other) lab(s) if you haven't yet!

 ##### Great job on completing the bonus problems section!
 ###### make sure you commit and push your code.